glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

     </ul>
     {% endraw %}

 The page uses the `default` layout.
-The is some layout syntax to list each blog post by date, and a link to them.
+Each blog post is listed by date with a link to it.

-#### Test site with local jekyll server
+### Test site with local jekyll server
 You should now have a basic site set up with a single blog post.
 You can test the site by using the Jekyll server, before pushing the code up to Github.

 First, install jekyll and rdiscount: